 Attorney sound bite: Erik Stanley

-WHAT: Available to media following oral arguments in Trinity Lutheran Church of Columbia v.
-Pauley
+WHAT: Available for media interviews following oral arguments in Tree of Life Christian Schools v.
+City of Upper Arlington

-WHEN: Thursday, Jan.
-15, immediately after hearing, which begins at 9 a.m.
-CST
+WHEN: Wednesday, April 29, immediately following hearing, which begins at 9 a.m.
+EDT

 Alliance Defending Freedom is an alliance-building, non-profit legal organization that advocates for the right of people to freely live out their faith.